AMD launches Radeon RX 6700 XT graphics card — that hopefully we can buy

 “We continue to take additional steps to address the demand we see from the community,” the spokesperson said.
 “We are also refreshing stock of both AMD Radeon RX 6000 Series graphics cards and AMD Ryzen 5000 Series processors on AMD.com on a weekly basis, giving gamers and enthusiasts a direct option to purchase the latest Ryzen CPUs and Radeon GPUs at the suggested etail and retail price.”

-Journalists who were at a press briefing, however, were quite skeptical that there would be enough supplies on hand, given the past few months of shortages.
+Journalists who were at a press briefing, however, were quite skeptical that there would be enough supply on hand, given the past few months of shortages.
 A combination of China’s aggressive push to acquire electronics inventory in case of political shocks to the supply chain, the rush for new products by gamers during the pandemic, and the spike in the use of GPUs for cryptocurrency mining has contributed to the shortages across different segments of the industry.

-“The key is that the Radeon RX 6700 XT is a smaller die, which means AMD can get more die (parts) for every wafer they get from TSMC,” said Kevin Krewell, an analyst at Tirias Research, in an email to GamesBeat.
-“Still. it’s up to AMD to balance volume for the 6700 and other 7nm parts.
+“The key is that the Radeon RX 6700 XT is a smaller die, which means AMD can get more die [parts] for every wafer they get from TSMC,” said Kevin Krewell, an analyst at Tirias Research, in an email to GamesBeat.
+“Still, it’s up to AMD to balance volume for the 6700 and other 7nm parts.
 Considering that this is the highest volume segment of the market, I hope AMD has accounted for the demand by building inventory.”

-And Patrick Moorhead, an analyst at Moor Insights & Strategy, said in an email, “At this point, I think all gamers need to be skeptical on supply of any higher and graphics cards until both AMD and NVIDIA show that they can better meet supply.”
+And Patrick Moorhead, an analyst at Moor Insights & Strategy, said in an email, “At this point, I think all gamers need to be skeptical on supply of any higher and graphics cards until both AMD and Nvidia show that they can better meet supply.”

 The new chip is based on AMD’s RDNA 2 architecture.
 The RDNA architecture debuted in the summer of 2019.
 In 2020, AMD added memory improvements with its RX 6000 series cards.
 The RDNA 2 cards have 65% more performance per watt of power consumed than the previous RDNA cards.